vantage6/v6-glm-py/docs/v6-glm-py/usage.rst

 first, especially the part about the
 `Python client <https://docs.vantage6.ai/en/main/user/pyclient.html>`_.

 ..
-TODO Some explanation of the code below
+TODO Test the code below and explain it

 .. code-block:: python